MikaelMayer/Editor/README.md

 That's it!
 Under the hood, `googleClientId` is by default my own app's client ID that works only for `localhost:3000`.
 If you want to modify it to use your own, register an app and credentials [there](https://console.developers.google.com/apis/credentials), obtain a cliend ID, and add to the command-line that runs Editor `--google-client-id=...` as specified in the *Command-line arguments* section above.

+A more advanced example using authentication to create a doodle where users can only modify the data they own is the file [test/authenticated-pizzas.elm](test/authenticated-pizzas.elm);

 #### Administrator rights (soon obsolete, to be replaced by authentication)

 It's possible to active the admin rights by setting `&admin=true` or `?admin=true` in the URL.
 With these rights,